Yoga and Addiction Recovery in Southern California

 Practice deep breathing

-Even without a full yoga session, practicing deep breathing exercises can help reduce stress and improve focus.
+Practicing deep breathing exercises can help reduce stress and improve focus.
 A simple technique like inhaling for 4 seconds, holding for 4 seconds, and exhaling for 4 seconds can be remarkably calming.

 Set a routine